JakeSteam/blog-history/_posts/2023-01-11-million-dollar-homepage.md

 ## Why did it happen?

 Alex Tew was a student looking to make a bit of cash to pay for his university degree, understandably wanting to break the "broke student" stereotype.
-The idea's origin story listed in the (currently broken) FAQ[^broken-faq] describes the situation in Alex Tew's own words:
+The idea's origin story listed in the (currently broken) FAQ[^broken-faq] describes the situation in Tew's own words:

 > It was a muggy summer's night late in August (2005), the time around midnight, and there I was, lying on my bed with a notepad, brainstorming ideas to make money for uni.
 I think I'm quite a creative person, so I wanted to come up with an idea that was unique and would hopefully capture people's imagination, but with the whole purpose of making money.
 No point being shy about it!
 I think we brits can sometimes be too shy about money.
 Well bugger that, I DO NOT want to be a broke student!
 >